 access.grid5000.fr is usually a simpler choice.
 See External_access for details about local access machines.

 A VPN service is also available to connect directly to Grid'5000 hosts.
 See the VPN page for more information.
-If you only require HTTP/HTTPS access to a node, a reverse HTTP proxy is also available, see here.
+If you only require HTTP/HTTPS access to a node, a reverse HTTP proxy is also available, see this FAQ.

 Connecting to a Grid'5000 site